Seasawher/mathlib4-help/docs/tactics.md

 ## extract_lets
 Defined in: `Lean.Parser.Tactic.extractLets`

-Extracts `let` and `let_fun` expressions from within the target or a local hypothesis, introducing new local definitions.
+Extracts `let` and `have` expressions from within the target or a local hypothesis, introducing new local definitions.

 - `extract_lets` extracts all the lets from the target.